kriszyp/alkali/README.md

 Element classes themselves also act as variable classes.
 Element classes include a static `property` method, like variables, which maps to the properties of the elements themselves.
 This makes it convenient to declaratively use element properties in child elements.

-Since a self-reference to element classes may not be immediately accessible, we can define an initialization callback, to create the array of children once the reference is available.
+Since a self-reference to element classes may not be immediately accessible, we can define the children after declaring a component class.
 In this example, we use the `title` property for the contents of a child, the `link` property for an href:

 ```
+class MyComponent extends Div {
+}
-let MyComponent = Div(() => [
+MyComponent.children = [
 	Span(MyComponent.property('title')),
 	A({
 		href: MyComponent.property('link')
 	})
-]);
+];

 new MyComponent({
 	title: 'text for the span',